Awesome Things to do in Florida that you will need to add to your bucket list

 - The villa is located less than 3 miles away from Downtown Miami, and it can be reached by taking the metro to the Vizcaya Station, with a short 10-minute walk.
 Villa Vizcaya is a private mansion an estate belonged to the wealthy businessman James Deering, completed in 1923.
 Today, the site has become a museum and open to the public.

 14 - EXPLORE THE LITTLE HAVANA

 One of the most diverse areas of Florida is without a doubt Little Havana in Miami.
 It’s certainly visited by a lot of tourists but it certainly doesn’t feel touristy, in fact, you’ll struggle to get around speaking English!
-It’s the authentic feel to Little Havana that really put it on the map and makes it one of the must-visit places in the state.
+It’s the authentic feel of Little Havana that really puts it on the map and makes it one of the must-visit places in the state.

 WHAT ELSE TO EXPLORE IN LITTLE HAVANA, MIAMI